 From John Cagney Nash, for USA TODAY: Mexico can be a bargain hunter's dream, a perennially warm "paradise for peanuts" that attracts retirees from all over the U.S.

-From Barry Golson for AARP: With its profoundly rich Indian and Spanish culture, its spectacular beaches and charming colonial hill towns, its real estate bargains and its proximity to the United States, Mexico is the undisputed number one destination for American retirees.
+From AARP: With its profoundly rich Indian and Spanish culture, its spectacular beaches and charming colonial hill towns, its real estate bargains and its proximity to the United States, Mexico is the undisputed number one destination for American retirees.
 It boasts thriving expat communities in Lake Chapala, near Guadalajara; San Miguel de Allende, in Guanajuato; Baja California; and Cancún, in the Yucatan.
 They all have their attractions, including a low-cost, laid-back lifestyle…

 So…if you've EVER thought about Mexico as a retirement or escape destination, there has never been a better time in years to check it out than RIGHT NOW.

 The ultra-specific, expert information you'll find in Escape to Mexico isn't "guidebook" type…like Frommer's or Lonely Planet.

-Of course, we will introduce you to some of our favorite places to vacation and favorite places to stay.
+Of course, we'll introduce you to some of our favorite places to vacation and favorite places to stay.
 But if you plan to relocate to Mexico…full or part-time…Escape to Mexico is designed to save you an almost otherworldly amount of time, money, and frustration.

 We've done all the legwork.
 All the scouting.
 We've broken many a sweat in our perpetual search for Mexico's best places to live, retire, and do business.

 We've traveled by plane, car, bus, boat, and on foot…to Mexico's biggest and best cities like Guadalajara (city of flowers and mariachis), Morelia (charming and energetic) and Mexico City (a true cultural and culinary treat).
 We've logged more than a few hours beachside in happening places like Puerto Vallarta and small surfer towns like Sayulita, San Blas, and Puerto Escondido.
 We've explored from top to bottom, over and across the mountains, up one coast and down the other…

 We've met fellow expats in all these places.
 And we've made all the real estate contacts…the legal contacts…the tax contacts…the business contacts.

 We've done all this—and continue to do it every day—to ensure that all of this information is UP-TO-DATE…so that your transition to living a first-class lifestyle in Mexico is as smooth and stress-free as possible.

 I can't even begin to tell you what a massive advantage it is to have this kind of information at your side.

-But you know what?
-That's not all you'll get when you order Escape to Mexico: Everything You Need to Know to Retire Better, Invest Well, and Enjoy the Good Life for Less.
+Here's More of What You'll Discover in Escape to Mexico: Everything You Need to Know to Retire Better, Invest Well, and Enjoy the Good Life for Less

 It's really hard to put a value on the kind of information you get with Escape to Mexico.

 After all…we've invested literally hundreds of thousands of dollars in travel costs…research…personnel…to uncover the kind of information you'll be getting right away.

 What would it cost YOU to visit ALL of Mexico…not knowing exactly where to go…not knowing who to meet…what to ask…what to do…

 But don't worry, we won't ask you for thousands of dollars in exchange for this information…even though that's how much it costs us to put this all together.

-And here's something you'll really appreciate.
+And here's something you'll really appreciate…

 Test Drive Escape to Mexico Without Risking a Dime

-Here's what I recommend…if you've EVER dreamed of living, retiring, or starting a new business in Mexico.
+Here's what I recommend…if you've EVER dreamed of living, retiring, or starting a new business in Mexico…

 We'll even give you 30 days to do so.

 It's our way of saying "Muchas Gracias" for considering Mexico.
 At the very least, you'll learn a great deal…and you won't risk one penny of your own money in the process.

 Why You Really Need to ACT NOW… Even if You're Only Just Remotely Interested in Living in Mexico Someday

-And because of all the on-the-ground legwork we've done on your behalf, there's no better way to take the first step toward living, retiring, or starting a new business there—either part-time or full-time—than ordering the most current version of Escape to Mexico.
+And because of all the on-the-ground legwork we've done on your behalf, there's no better way to take the first step toward living, retiring—either part-time or full-time—than ordering Escape to Mexico.
 It could literally save you thousands…even tens of thousands of dollars…and countless amounts of time and energy in the process.